u-boot/u-boot/tools/binman/binman.rst

    pip install binary-manager

-The name is chosen since binman conflicts with an existing package.
+The name was chosen since binman conflicts with an existing package.

 If you are using binman within the U-Boot tree, it may be easiest to add a symlink from your local `~/.bin` directory to `/path/to/tools/binman/binman`.